 Although it reached only No. 8 in the group’s home country, “Venus” hit No. 1 in six countries, including the United States.
 A year later, as the country was wrapped up in Bon Jovi mania, they managed to secure their third Top 10 single, “I Heard A Rumour.”

 Meanwhile, Dallin and Woodward continued on, hiring Jacquie O’Sullivan of the Shillelagh Sisters in March 1988 to fill out the trio.
-The group continued their success in the U.K., reaching the Top 10 twice, and they embarked on their first world tour.
+The group continued their success in the U.K., reaching the Top 10 twice, but their last Hot 100 hit in the U.S. was “Love, Truth and Honesty,” which peaked at No. 89.
+It was from their Greatest Hits Collection.
 In 1989, Bananarama participated in a recording of a cover of the Beatles‘ song “Help!” for Comic Relief.
 The song reached No. 3 in the U.K.

 That same year, Bananarama released a new version of “Cruel Summer,” aptly called “Cruel Summer ’89.”
-It was redone in a bizarre new jack swing style.
+It was redone in a bizarre new jack swing style that was quickly growing in popularity due to Janet Jackson’s Control.
 It graciously reached number 19 on the UK singles chart.

 O’Sullivan left the band in 1992, and Bananarama was now a duo.
-The two released five albums from 1992 to 2009.
-Another version of “Cruel Summer,” which featured Latin instruments, was included on their 2001 album Exotica.
-They released yet another version in 2009 as a B-side to their single “Love Comes.”
+The two released five albums from 1992 to 2009, finally reaching the Top 20 in Britain after 12 years with “Move in My Direction.”
+In 2001, yet another version of “Cruel Summer,” which featured Latin instruments, was included on their album Exotica.
+As if three versions weren’t enough, they released a fourth version in 2009 as a B-side to their single “Love Comes.”

-In 2017 Fahey joined Dallin and Woodward for a reunion tour of the U.K. Ten dates were added to the original tour, which originally consisted of 15 stops.
-Over the next few years, they played at various festivals, even performing in the United States a few times.
+But in show business, you shouldn’t ever say “final.”
+In 2017 Fahey joined Dallin and Woodward for another reunion tour of the U.K. The original tour, which originally consisted of 15 dates, expanded to 25.
+Over the next few years, they played at various festivals, even performing in the U.S. a few times.
 In 2019, Bananarama returned as a duo again, releasing their 11th studio album, In Stereo, which reached No. 29 on the U.K. album chart.